 The county's overall diversity is not reflected at the neighborhood level.
-Our neighborhoods are largely separated along income and racial lines (ATTACHMENT 1), which has far-reaching implications for people of color at the lower-income levels as well as the county as a whole.
+Our neighborhoods are largely separated along income (OMB: It would be useful to have maps that show income distributions) and racial lines (ATTACHMENT 1), which has far-reaching implications for people of color at the lower-income levels as well as the county as a whole.
 This geographic separation also keeps people of different ethnic/racial and economic backgrounds from interacting with each other as neighbors on a daily basis outside of work.